White Space Is Not Empty Space

 The first one is an excerpt from “Clair de Lune,” a quiet, contemplative, and slightly melancholy piece of music written by Claude Debussy.

-My mission as a brand strategist is to help entrepreneurs clearly communicate their authentic brand to the right audience and do it in a manner that is aesthetically pleasing.
-One of the ways I accomplish this is by using white space effectively.
-The music sample in which I removed all of Debussy’s “white space” is technically still his music; it contains all the same notes in the same order that he composed them.
-But it clearly doesn’t communicate the same tone or contain the nuance of the unedited piece.
+The second example in which all of Debussy’s “white space” is removed is technically still his music; it contains all the same notes in the same order that he composed them.
+But it doesn’t communicate the same tone or contain the nuance of the unedited piece.